 Corn Maiden tile by Les Namingha (Hopi-Tewa/Zuni), 5.25 X 6.5” (2015).

 Continuing with the Corn Maiden Series, Mr. Namingha created Corn Maiden, a contemporary ceramic tile that harkens back to old Hopi-Tewa tiles.
-The piece bears a traditional image of a corn maiden and its painted, textured surface creates the impression that is an historic, rather than modern, work.
+The piece bears a traditional image of a corn maiden and its painted, textured surface creates the impression that it is a historic, rather than modern, work.